|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Immediately, the Japanese Army developed Madang into an important base area and attempted to build a road to Bogadjim.
 On April 19, 1943 Japanese Army's 18th Army under the command of Lt.
 General Hatazo Adachi moved his headquarters to Madang.
 Also, Japanese Army 20th Division and 41st Division troops were stationed at Madang.

-Japanese and Allied missions against Madang
+Allied missions against Madang

 On April 24, 1944 Australian troops entered Madang, encountering only a Japanese horse drawn artillery piece and liberated the town then continued to advance northward along the North Coast Road towards Alexishafen.